-Goose by Block: The Free, Open-Source AI Agent with 29K Stars
+Goose by Block: A Free, Open-Source AI Agent Review 2026

 Goose — Quick Verdict

-Best for: Developers who want a fully autonomous AI agent without a subscription fee, or who need complete data privacy via local LLMs (Ollama).
-Not ideal for those who want a zero-config, plug-and-play experience.
+Best for: Developers who want an autonomous agent without a subscription fee, or who need complete data privacy via local LLMs.

 Block — the company behind Square, Cash App, and Afterpay — has quietly built one of the most serious open-source AI agents on the market.
 Goose isn't a code autocomplete extension.
 It's a fully autonomous agent that installs packages, edits files, executes shell commands, runs tests, and reads the results — the entire dev loop, automated.

-With 29,000+ GitHub stars, Apache 2.0 licensing, support for 15+ LLM providers, and now under the stewardship of the Linux Foundation's Agentic AI Foundation (AAIF), Goose is becoming increasingly hard to ignore.
-Especially when tools like Claude Code cost up to $200/month and Goose costs exactly $0 in subscription fees.
+With tens of thousands of GitHub stars (check the repository for the live count), Apache 2.0 licensing, support for 15+ LLM providers, and now under the stewardship of the Linux Foundation's Agentic AI Foundation (AAIF), Goose is becoming increasingly hard to ignore.
+Especially when the Claude subscription that powers Claude Code runs up to $200/month (2026 list pricing) and Goose itself costs $0 in subscription fees — you pay only for whatever model you connect.

 What Is Goose?